NMBawiskar/helper_codes/YOLO/readme.md

 # YOLO Helper codes

-Here it can be useful to
+What is it useful for
 - get inference
 - For annotation helper refer directory ../AnnotationHelper